-160.2.1 Camper Selection Criteria Teache 7th grac of bein The car Note: S hands- attentiv Followi special camper no late medica electing finalists: r recommendations are focused on the goals of Tech Trek to identify le girls whose established interest and/or curiosity in STEM is at risk g lost during high school.
-Current interest in STEM is required.
-Indidate herself, and not her family members, wants to attend camp.
-Students need to know there will be schoolwork at camp.
-It is mostly on, with little or no homework, but the students are expected to be we and fully participate in classes and all activities.
-Ing selection, the branch coordinator and families must identify any American with Disabilities Act (ADA) accommodation(s) that a r may require and must notify the camp director as early as possible, r than two weeks before camp.
-Under the guidance of the TT I advisor, the camp director is responsible for reviewing and ining whether the requested accommodation(s) are reasonable.
-160.3 Camper Selection Timeline However, ot are generalized and should be adjusted to each branch's needs. her deadlines are specific.
-School district calendars should be ell ahead of time before trying to schedule interviews.
+- 1. Teacher recommendations are focused on the goals of Tech Trek to identify 7th grade girls whose established interest and/or curiosity in STEM is at risk of being lost during high school.
+Current interest in STEM is required. - 2.
+The candidate herself, and not her family members, wants to attend camp.
+Note: Students need to know there will be schoolwork at camp.
+It is mostly hands-on, with little or no homework, but the students are expected to be attentive and fully participate in classes and all activities. - 3.
+Following selection, the branch coordinator and families must identify any special American with Disabilities Act (ADA) accommodation(s) that a camper may require and must notify the camp director as early as possible, no later than two weeks before camp.
+Under the guidance of their licensed health aide or the TT medical advisor, the camp director is responsible for reviewing and determining whether the requested accommodation(s) are reasonable.

+160.3 Camper Selection Timeline

+Some dates are generalized and should be adjusted to each branch's needs.
+However, other deadlines are specific.
+School district calendars should be consulted well ahead of time before trying to schedule interviews.

 Date Activity Winter Branch coordinator distributes information and the request for potential camper recommendations to counselors, administrators, and/or math and science teachers at local middle schools.
 By Feb 15 Math and science teachers submit names of recommended students who are currently in the 7th grade to the branch coordinator and/or direct nominated students' parents to the designated online registration system to initiate completion of parent permission and student application.
 Branch coordinators may limit the number each teacher may submit.
-By March 15 If not already initiated via teachers, the branch coordinator may contact recommended students' parents with instructions for providing permission to request a camper submit an application and essay.
-By March 21 Branch reviews application materials submitted and selects finalists for interview.
+By March If not already initiated via teachers, the branch coordinator may 15 contact recommended students' parents with instructions for providing permission to request a camper submit an application and essay.
+By March Branch reviews application materials submitted and selects finalists 21 for interview.
 By April 10 Branch interviews finalists (mandatory) and their parents (optional).
 Branch selects recipients and notifies all applicants, in writing, of their standing (selected, selected as alternate, not selected).
 All applicants shall be notified at the same time, preferably at home.
-By April 15 applicants shall be notified at the same time, preferably at home.
-Branch coordinator submits names/addresses/emails of campers selected to respective Tech Trek camp director.
-By April 15 May- June Branch coordinator submits names/addresses/emails of campers
+By April 15 Branch coordinator submits names/addresses/emails of campers selected to respective Tech Trek camp director.
+May - Branches may hold a get-together for the selected campers before June camp.
+This can be held in conjunction with other branches in the area.
+Summer Branch coordinators and branch members are encouraged to attend branch visitation day held by most camps.
+Visitors will be able to see campers at work, meet camp staff, and see the facilities.